 Which neighborhoods in Keene might suit your lifestyle?

-Keene offers diverse neighborhoods, each with unique characteristics.
+Keene offers different neighborhoods, each with clear local differences.
 Downtown Keene is ideal for those who enjoy a bustling atmosphere with easy access to cultural events and dining options.
 In contrast, West Keene provides a quieter, suburban feel with more spacious properties.

 Does Keene offer the job and lifestyle fit you need?